sedelmeyer/cc-pydata/docs/tutorial.rst

     - master
     - develop

     # This defines the build "stages" you wish to run.
-Note here that
+Note here, that
     # the "answers" stage will only be executed when your master branch
     # is pushed.
 The "test" stage on the otherhand, it will run for
     # both the master and develop branches as specified in the previous